Comments of the week

 Every week we look back at some of the biggest stories that got you talking and highlight a few comments that stood out to us.

-This weeks big story that had you all talking was if King's Lynn was the right location for the incinerator to be built.
+This weeks big story that had you all talking was how Norfolk nurseries reacted to the claim from South West Norfolk MP, Elizabeth Truss that Nurseries didn't teach children good manners.
 Here are just some of the comments:

 You may also want to watch:

 - 1 'It's not even that short' - schoolboy, 14, put in isolation due to haircut

 - 2 Part of A47 closed after concerns for woman’s welfare

 - 3 Fresh calls for action over 'unacceptable' queues at A11 roundabout